vstinner/unicode_book/programming_languages.rst

    :c:func:`iswprint` to manipulate characters.

    :c:type:`wchar_t` is a 16 or 32 bits integer, signed or not.
 Linux uses 32 bits signed integer.
 Mac OS X uses 32 bits integer.
-Windows uses 16 bits integer (:ref:`BMP <bmp>` only).
+Windows and AIX use 16 bits integer (:ref:`BMP <bmp>` only).
 Check if the :c:macro:`WCHAR_MAX` constant from ``<wchar.h>`` is equal to 0xFFFF to check if :c:type:`wchar_t` is a 16 bits unsigned integer.